m-voit/concepts-of-programming-languages/study-project/paper.md

 Except strings, data types in Go are mutable by default and only primitive data types like `bool` and `int` can declared to be constant.
 The immutability of composite data types like Go's `structs` on the other hand, is in the responsibility of the developer.

-For Go 2.0 however, there is a proposal to introduce new immutable data types.
-So this might change in the future, when Go 2.0 is released [git01].
+For Go 2.0 however, there is a proposal to introduce new immutable data types, so this might change in the future [git01].

 To sum it up, as of today there is some support for immutability in JavaScript and in Go, but not by default and not easily usable.